 Experience investment in a new way – with our Spider-Visualisation

-We try to depict complex relationships in such a way that even a private investor without in-depth knowledge understands them.
+We try to depict complex relationships in such a way that even a private investor without in-depth knowledge can understand them.
 In doing so, we repeatedly succeed in closing seemingly accepted methodological gaps.
 As early adopters, we also integrate new technologies into our software modules as early as possible.

 Inspired by the gamification idea and the gesture control of multi-touch screens, we developed the so called “spider visualization” for the portfolio: an interactive graphic that for the first time brings together immaterial values such as portfolio, diversification, risk and return in a single representation – and makes them tangible in the digital world.